sapegin/washingcode-book/manuscript/100_Code_style.md

 ## Conclusion

-My rule of thumb here is: automate or forget.
-For example, [Prettier](https://prettier.io/) (see the [Autoformat your code](#formatting) chapter) formats code with almost zero config, which saves an enormous amount of time while you write code, read someone else’s code or discuss code style in your team.
+My rule of thumb here is: _automate or forget_.
+For example, [Prettier](https://prettier.io/) formats code with almost zero config, which saves an enormous amount of time while you write code, read someone else’s code or discuss code style in your team.

+I> We talk about Prettier and code formatting in the [Autoformat your code](#formatting) chapter.

 Be vigilant when you adapt [a popular code styles](https://blog.sapegin.me/all/javascript-code-styles/): many are too opinionated and want us to write code in a very specific way, even when it doesn’t improve the readability or maintainability of the code, or reduce the number of bugs.